getredash/website/src/pages/kb/user-guide/visualizations/chart-visualizations.md

 # Setup

-Every visualization in Redash starts with a database query result.
-To make a **Chart** visualization your query must return at least two columns: an **X Column** of distinct values and at least one **Y Column** of values.
-A [Group By] column is also supported for all eight forms.
-[Stacking] and [Errors] are available for [Line], [Bar], and [Area] charts.
-Bubble charts also accept a column that controls the size of each bubble.
+Your query should return at least two columns before you make a **Chart** visualization: one column of values for the **X axis** and  one column of values for the **Y Axis**.
+Your query can also return values for trace [grouping], displaying [error bars], and bubble sizes.

 The charts in the above animation were all produced from the following tabular result: